SylvainDe/DidYouMean-Python/README.md

 I haven't done anything fancy for the installation (yet).
 You'll have to clone this.

-Once you have the code, it can be used in two different ways :
+Once you have the code, it can be used in different ways :

  * hook on `sys.excepthook` : just `import didyoumean_hook` and you'll have the suggestions for any exception happening

  * decorator : just `import didyoumean_decorator` and add the `@didyoumean` decorator before any function (the `main()` could be a good choice) and you'll have the suggestions for any exception happening through a call to that method.

+ * I should complete/fix this once it is actually installable because names will most probably change anyway.

 Implementation
 --------------